paulround2tele/studio/src/lib/api-client/docs/CampaignsApi.md

 # **campaignsPhaseResume**
 > PhaseStatusResponse campaignsPhaseResume()

 Resume a previously paused phase and transition it back to in_progress when supported.
+P3.2: Supports expected_state precondition - if provided, resume only proceeds when current state matches.
+P3.3: Supports X-Idempotency-Key header - duplicate requests with same key return cached result.

 ### Example